Image courtesy Michael Wunderli, Flickr

 Infection with chiggers is usually self-limiting and treatment is not always necessary.

 When treatment is required, it involves the administration of an appropriate parasiticide for cats.
 There are currently no treatments which are licensed for use on cats to treat chiggers, however, most flea treatment products are also effective in killing these mites.

-Glucocorticoids may be prescribed for severe pruritus (itching).
+Glucocorticoids to relieve severe pruritus (itching).

 If your cat has developed a secondary skin infection, he may require a course of antibiotics.

 It is not likely that your cat can pass chiggers on to other cats or yourself.
-Most cases of chiggers are acquired from walking outdoors in infested areas.

 Chiggers in the United States and Europe aren’t believed to transmit any diseases to cats (or humans), however, in parts of Asia they can transmit scrub typhus to humans, which is a rickettsial disease.

 - Confine cats to indoors or a cat enclosure where possible.
 If the cat does go outside, avoid high-risk areas, such as grasslands and wooded areas.